 - Alberta guidelines for residential rainwater harvesting systems 2010

 - Alberta handbook for residential rainwater harvesting systems 2010 – provides broader understanding of the technical components of the guidelines

-- Alternative Solutions Guide for Small System Reclaimed Water Reuse
+- Alternative Solutions Guide for Small System Water Reuse and Stormwater Use

 There is growing interest in using reclaimed wastewater for domestic applications, to supply water closets, urinals, and directly connected underground irrigation systems that only dispense water below the surface of the ground.
 However, there may be health and environmental risks associated with using reclaimed wastewater.